Civil Rights Appellate Clinic FAQs

 What is the Civil Rights Appellate Clinic?

 The Civil Rights Appellate Clinic is intended to provide students with a practical but intensive experience in appellate advocacy in the civil rights context.
 This clinical offering will provide exposure to drafting merits and amicus briefs in noncriminal civil rights cases in the state courts, federal appellate courts, and the U.S. Supreme Court.
-Cases may derive from various sources, such as civil rights advocacy organizations, Third Circuit pro bono referrals, and from Penn State Dickinson School of Law professors.
+Cases may derive from various sources, such as civil rights advocacy organizations, Third Circuit pro bono referrals, and from Penn State Law professors.

 What kind of work do students perform?